peterbrittain/asciimatics/doc/source/intro.rst

 #.
 Before you do anything else, read up on the design.
 You should find all you
    need in the 4 base classes - i.e. Screen, Scene, Effect and Renderer.
 #.
-Make sure you consider why your new Effect can't be handled by a
+If writing a new Effect, consider why it can't be handled by a
    combination of a new Renderer and the :py:obj:`.Print` Effect.
 For example, dynamic Effects such as :py:obj:`.Snow` depend on the current Screen state to render each new image.